 Fast Facts about PrEP

 PrEP is not a vaccine.
-It is a drug that builds up in the bloodstream, so that your body can fight off the HIV virus.
-If PrEP is not taken daily, the amount of drug in the bloodstream decreases.
-This makes it hard for the body to block the virus and makes you more likely to become infected.1,2
+It is a drug that builds up in the bloodstream so that your body can fight off HIV.
+If PrEP is not taken as prescribed, the amount of drug in the bloodstream decreases.
+This makes it harder for your body to block the virus and makes you more likely to become infected.1,2

 Who should take PrEP?